-Preparing for DCTAG means gathering the information you will need for the application, and completing other steps that the DCTAG team will need to consider your application.
+Preparing for DCTAG means gathering the information you will need for the application, and completing a few additional steps.
 You and/or your family will need to complete your taxes, file your FAFSA, and possibly get documents from other DC agencies.

 A good first step when you consider any scholarship or grant is to see if you are eligible.
 DCTAG has a list of required characteristics for each applicant to meet, and information on which schools can accept DCTAG awards.
 This page also has links to clarify technical words, or to show you an example of a document.

 - Can I get DCTAG for college (Am I eligible)?

 - Can I use my DCTAG award at the college I plan to attend?

 - A US citizen or have an eligible non-citizenship status;